Pioneer (sidewheeler)

-Pioneer one of the first steamboats in California, after the Sitka in 1847, was a sidewheel steamboat equipped with an engine and boiler brought out in pieces from Boston on the 800 ton Edward Everett, and put together at the West Point, at Benicia.
+Pioneer one of the first steamboats in California, after the Sitka in 1847, was a sidewheel steamboat equipped with an engine and boiler brought out in pieces from Boston on the 800-ton Edward Everett, and put together at the West Point, at Benicia.

-The Edward Everett owned by The Boston and California Mining and Trading Joint Stock Company or "Edward Everett Company" arrived at Benicia on July 10th, and while most of the members of the company went off to mine gold on the Mokelumne River, the best mechanics in the Company were left behind at Benicia to built and launch the steamer.
+The Edward Everett owned by The Boston and California Mining and Trading Joint Stock Company or "Edward Everett Company" arrived at Benicia on July 10, and while most of the members of the company went off to mine gold on the Mokelumne River, the best mechanics in the company were left behind at Benicia to build and launch the steamer.
 The keel was laid by the 13th of July, and on the 12th of August Pioneer was launched and brought alongside the ship.
 Her boiler and machinery were then lowered into her from the ship and secured in place.
 On the 15th a trial run was successfully made.
 Although considered by the company to be too slow, she was loaded for a voyage up to Sacramento, starting on the 17th of August, 1849.
 The first officer of the Edward Everett, William V. Wells was in command, Alfred N. Proctor as engineer and S. P. Barker as assistant.

-When she arrived at Sacramento on the early morning of 19th of August, 1849:
+When she arrived at Sacramento on the early morning of 19 August 1849: